Free Settler or Felon?

 A Court House was erected and Presbyterian services were held there prior to the building of St. John's Church

-Mr. Stanley completed building of a mansion house with shops for a butcher, chandler and barber;
+Mr. Stanley completed building of a mansion house with shops for a butcher, chandler and barber

 A bridge across Stanley Creek (Possum Gully) gave rise to the name Bridge Street

-1843 Old St. Alban's Church of England was built on the banks of Possum Gully during the incumbency of Rev. William Gore.
+Old St. Alban's Church of England was built on the banks of Possum Gully during the incumbency of Rev. William Gore.
 The church was built by Captain Scott of Bengalla with his own convict labourer and workmen

 A site for a Presbyterian church, manse and school selected and approved.
 Citizens associated with the building of the church were Messrs George Bowman, John Hudson Keys, Thomas Simpson Hall, Ebenezer Hall and Donald Macintyre.
-Rev. Irving Hetherington of Singleton was the minister in charge

 Joseph Chivers established the Muswellbrook Woolwashing and Fellmonger business

-1849 Meeting of the Magistrates, Clergy and Gentry held at the Court House to establish Benevolent Society
+Meeting of the Magistrates, Clergy and Gentry held at the Court House to establish Benevolent Society

-Calls for a new lockup - A new lock up was needed as all prisoners from the northern district on route to Maitland gaol had to be confined in the old wooden building used since police were first stationed in the district
+Calls for a new lockup - A new lock up was needed as all prisoners from the northern district on route to Maitland gaol had to be confined in the old wooden building used since police were first stationed in the district.

-1851 Completion of the Court House - Designed by late Colonial Architect.
+Completion of the Court House - Designed by late Colonial Architect.
 3 rooms, the middle one sufficiently large to hold Quarter Sessions; Ornamental stone at the front.
 Contractor Henry Nowland

-1851 Rev. Boodle provided a substantial feast for the children of the St. Alban's Episcopal school on the occasion of the annual exams.
-A pleasant day, the loud laughter and hearty calls ringing through the quiet parsonage grounds until sunset when all departed »Online
+Rev. Boodle provided a substantial feast for the children of the St. Alban's Episcopal school on the occasion of the annual exams.
+A pleasant day, the loud laughter and hearty calls ringing through the quiet parsonage grounds until sunset when all departed

 Denman township established on the village reserved and gazetted as a town.
-Named for Judge Denman, grand uncle of lord Denman who was to become the fifth Governor General of Australia from 1911 - 1914
+Named for Judge Denman, grand uncle of Lord Denman who was to become the fifth Governor General of Australia from 1911 - 1914

-1854 Chiver's Flour Mill purchased by Joseph and Alfred Denison
+Chiver's Flour Mill purchased by Joseph and Alfred Denison

-1855 The Great Northern Railway line for the Hunter Valley commenced from Newcastle
+The Great Northern Railway line for the Hunter Valley commenced from Newcastle

-1856 Soap and candle manufacturers established in Lower Brook Street
+Soap and candle manufacturers established in Lower Brook Street

-1857 The Great Northern Railway line reached Maitland;
+The Great Northern Railway line reached Maitland;

 A mechanics Institute established in Muswellbrook;